devloos/El-Andariego/client/README.md

 - add more blogs
 - add a way for anyone else to add blogs by themselves
 - toast not showing message when db not running

-- add menu images to google profile
+- clean up hours on homepage (make it easier for me to modify)